dotnet/aspire/docs/open-telemetry-architecture.md

 The [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet) offers features for gathering data from several .NET APIs, including `ILogger`, `Activity`, `Meter`, and `Instrument<T>`.
 It then facilitates the export of this telemetry data to a data store or reporting tool.
 The telemetry export mechanism relies on the [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/), which serves as a standardized approach for transmitting telemetry data through REST or gRPC.

-.NET projects setup the .NET OpenTelemetry SDK using the _service defaults_ project. .NET Aspire templates automatically create the service defaults, and .NET Aspire apps call it at startup.
+.NET projects setup the .NET OpenTelemetry SDK using the _service defaults_ project. .NET Aspire templates automatically create the service defaults, and .NET Aspire projects call it at startup.
 The service defaults enable collecting and exporting telemetry for .NET apps.

 ## OpenTelemetry environment variables